+When done, list your files and you should see Foo.class.
 If your program contains syntactical errors that make it unintelligible to the compiler, the compilation will abort.
 When this happens, nothing executes and no executable file is generated.
 In contrast, in the Python language, the program stops running when an syntactical error is encountered; in Java the program does not run at all unless it compiles successfully.
 There is no compile time in Python.

 If your program does not compile, you will get one or more error messages.
-You can click on the Compiler Output tab of the bottom window to see these.
-You will see "angry yellow" in the code window at the scene of the crime.
+These will be put to stderr, which by default, is your terminal window.
 You will need to re-edit your code to stamp out these errors before it will compile.

 Java compiles programs in the machine language of the Java Virtual Machine; this machine is a virtual computer that is built in software.
 Its machine language is called Java byte code.
 In the Foo.java example, successful compilation yields a file Foo.class; this file consists of Java byte code.
 Your JVM takes this byte code and converts it into machine language for your particular platform, and your program will run.
 Java is not the only language that compiles to the JVM.
-Others include Clojure, a Lisp dialect, Processing, an animation language created in the MIT media lab, and Groovy, a scripting language.
+Others include Scala, Clojure, a Lisp dialect, Processing, an animation language created in the MIT media lab, and Groovy, a scripting language.
 There is even a JVM implementation of Python called Jython.